Alfresco/alfresco-ng2-components/docs/content-services/components/alfresco-viewer.component.md

 npm install pdfjs-dist
 ```

 2. Update `vendors.ts` by appending the following code.
-This will enable the [viewer component](viewer.component.md)
+This will enable the [Alfresco Viewer component](viewer.component.md)
     and compatibility mode for all browsers.
 It will also configure the web worker for the PDF.js
     library to render PDF files in the background: